Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 For the following discussion, it is necessary to know that $\tilde f_\Omega$ is a negative function of $Q^2$ (see Appendix~\ref{appModel}) and the signs of the overlap integrals ${\cal I}_S$ and ${\cal I}_{D1}$ defined by (\ref{eqIntS}) and (\ref{eqIntD1}).
 Based on the parametrizations discussed in the previous subsections, we assume also that the mixture coefficients $a$ and $b$ are positive, as suggested by the previous analysis (SL and ST/TL fits).

-The integral ${\cal I}_S$ is positive by construction (positive integrate functions) and consequently it does not change the sign.
-The integrals ${\cal I}_{D3}$ and ${\cal I}_{D1}$ include the angular function \mbox{$Y_{20}(z) \propto (3 z^2 -1)$,} when we consider the final state rest frame.
+The integral ${\cal I}_S$ is positive by construction (positive integrate functions), and consequently it does not change the sign.
+The integrals ${\cal I}_{D3}$ and ${\cal I}_{D1}$ include the angular function \mbox{$Y_{20}(z) \propto (3 z^2 -1)$,} when we consider the final-state rest frame.
 In the limit $Q^2=0$ the integrals ${\cal I}_{D3}$ and ${\cal I}_{D1}$ vanish due to the factor $Y_{20}(z)$.
-For finite $Q^2$, the $D$ state integrals can be can be positive or negative depending on $Q^2$, and on the square momentum parameters of the radial wave functions ($\alpha_i$, $i=1,...,4$).
+For finite $Q^2$, the $D$-state integrals can be positive or negative depending on $Q^2$ and on the square momentum parameters of the radial wave functions ($\alpha_i$, $i=1,...,4$).
 For the typical values of the parameters (determined from the fits to the $0 \le Q^2 \le 2$ GeV$^2$ region), one concludes that the functions ${\cal I}_{D1}$, as ${\cal I}_{D3}$, do not change sign in wide a range of $Q^2$.
-Numerical calculations suggest that the possible zeros for ${\cal I}_{D3}$ and ${\cal I}_{D1}$ appears only for $Q^2 > 10^6$ GeV$^2$, well above the present day range of experiments.
+Numerical calculations suggest that the possible zeros for ${\cal I}_{D3}$ and ${\cal I}_{D1}$ appear only for $Q^2 > 10^6$ GeV$^2$, well above the present-day range of experiments.
 Thus, for the purpose of the applications of the parametrizations (\ref{eq-psiS})--(\ref{eq-psiD1}), we can assume that ${\cal I}_{D3}$ and ${\cal I}_{D1}$ are functions with a defined sign (do not change sign).